miketheprogrammer/go-thrust/doc/tutorials/basic_browser/README.md

 }
 ```

-You now have a successful window.
+You now have a successful window showing you http://breach.cc